SoftwareAG/c8y-releasenotes/content/release-10-14-0/announcements-10-14-0.md

 #### Planned
 #### Planned
-As of release 10.16 we plan to update the Web SDK to Angular 14.
-See the [Angular upgrade guide](https://v14.angular.io/guide/update-to-latest-version) for more information on what needs to be changed in your custom application.
-You can use our [default upgrade guide](https://cumulocity.com/guides/web/upgrade/#update-to-an-newer-version) to update the files provided by the Cumulocity cli tool.
+nged in your custom applications.
+Refer to our [default upgrade instructions](https://cumulocity.com/guides/web/upgrade/#update-to-an-newer-version) to update the files provided by the Cumulocity IoT CLI tool.

 ##### Removal of support for Angular Schema Form